 Do You Still Need A Website Today?

-Oftentimes, people will ask if they still need a website or if they don’t have one, if they really need since they have a Facebook page.
+Oftentimes, people will ask if they still need a website.
+Or if they don’t have it, if they really need a website since they have a Facebook page.
 The answer is always YES!
 You can do so much more with a website and it is YOUR own digital property.

 A social media website is like renting space on the digital landscape.
 You never know if it will disappear or start charging a high rent!